MyScript/iinkJS/CONTRIBUTING.md

 # Contributing

-We gladly welcome pull requests to MyScriptJS.
+We gladly welcome pull requests to iinkJS.
 If you have any questions, or need help to solve a problem, feel free to stop by the [MyScript forum](https://developer-support.myscript.com/support/discussions/forums/16000096021).

 ## CLA